esraaashraf12012/Smart_Pharmacy_Vending_Machine_App/README.md

     - Add new products.
     - Edit existing product details (e.g., location, price, expiration date).
   - Monitor inventory and vending machine status.

+ ## Usage
+ -Doctors can log in to the application to create prescriptions and obtain unique codes for patients.
+ -Patients can access the application by scanning the QR code from the vending machine to order medicines and products.
+ -Admins can manage the product database, add new products, and edit existing product information via the admin panel.

+ ## Implementation
+The backend of the Pharmacy Vending Machine Application was meticulously developed using PHP and MySQL to ensure robust functionality and secure data management.
+PHP, a widely-used server-side scripting language, provided the foundation for handling dynamic content generation and server-side logic.
+MySQL, a powerful relational database management system, was employed to efficiently store and manage data related to prescriptions, products, users, and inventory.

  ## Screen shots
 ![alt text](assets/screenshots/signup.jpg)
 ![alt text](assets/screenshots/doctor_home.jpg )